hyangjung-lee/lee_2023_corrective-fbk/README.md

 The paper is currently under revision at PLoS Biology.
 New link and the doi information will be provided upon publication.
 File names and script description in this repository to indicate figures and tables in the manuscript; they all follow its latest version during the revision process.
-Data and scripts are available at https://osf.io/z57vx/ under a CC-BY 4.0 license.

 ## Authors
 Hyang-Jung Lee, Heeseung Lee, Chae Young Lim, Issac Rhim, and Sang-Hun Lee